Doist/reactist/README.md

 # Testing

-Tests are executed with jest or by running:
+Tests are executed with Jest or by running:
 ```sh
 npm run test
 ```